C2SM/git-course/README.md

 worktree, hooks, large files), and how a change travels through a shared project on a web interface (issues, forks, pull requests, review).

+## Slides

+Both decks are published at **<https://c2sm.github.io/git-course/>**, as HTML and as PDF.

+The HTML decks carry the presenter notes: press `p` while a deck is open for the presenter view, with the current slide, the next slide, the notes and a timer.
+The PDFs contain the slides only.

+The sources are [beginner/slides/slides.md](beginner/slides/slides.md) and [advanced/slides/slides.md](advanced/slides/slides.md).
+To build a deck locally, run its `build.sh` - it needs only Node.js and writes both the HTML and the PDF next to the source.
+Pushing to `main` republishes the site.

 ## Beyond both courses

 [Expert_Topics.md](Expert_Topics.md) collects the topics neither course covers - Git internals,